Explanation

 How Borealis uses it

-Hallucinations manifest in the BM Score as constraint violations (if the agent is constrained to factual accuracy), anomalies, and audit completeness failures.
+Hallucinations manifest in the BTS as constraint violations (if the agent is constrained to factual accuracy), anomalies, and audit completeness failures.
 High hallucination rates reduce scores across multiple dimensions simultaneously.